nsg/arch-lib64-krb5/README.md

 # Why use this?

 Maybe you prefer to remove some never used binaries from the disk, but a more likely reason is that the krb5 package conflicts and prevents a nice install of the Heimdal Kerberos implementation.
+For that, see my package `heimdal-krb-client`.